collinbarlage/PizzeriaSimulator2019/README.md

-# 🍕 PizzeriaSimulator2019 🍕
+# 🍕 Pizzeria Simulator 2019 🍕

 Collin Barlage

 Java Swing

 CS 338 - Winter 2019

 ## Art

-*Customers, and pizzeria shop art assets were done by [Brianna Maule](https://www.instagram.com/briannamauleartist/)* Pizza art was done by Collin Barlage.
+*Customers, and pizzeria shop art assets were done by [Brianna Maule](https://www.instagram.com/briannamauleartist/)*

+Pizza art was done by Collin Barlage.

 ## Compilation Basics

 The `main()` method can be found the in the `App` class, in which it invokes a new Appp using `java.lang`'s Runnable class.

-However, a jar file `PizzeriaSimulator2019.jar` has been included for your convenience.
+However, a jar file `cjb356_collin_barlage_PizzeriaSimulator2019.jar` has been included for your convenience.

 ## Modules